samahee/GrayAutoSell/README.md

 # GrayAutoSell

-Vanilla World of Warcraft AddOn.
+wotLK World of Warcraft(3.3.5a) AddOn.
 Automatically sells all your gray bag items when you interact with a merchant.

 This is a World of Warcraft addon specificaly developed for wotlk wow patch 3.3.5a.